Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

-On ScanNet, all methods tend to perform worse than they do on the synthetic data from ShapeNet.
+On ScanNet, all methods perform worse than on the synthetic data from ShapeNet.
 We expected this result since the real-world objects in ScanNet are often partially occluded.
 Also in this case, we observe that self-supervised deep neural networks outperform IFOR in most of the classes.
 Our aggregate CompositeNet is the best-performing method in most classes and in terms of average rank, and the Wilcoxon test~\cite{demvsar2006statistical} confirms that the difference with all the other methods, except for KPConv, is statistically significant (p-value $\leq0.05$).
-These results show that our aggregate CompositeNet substantially outperforms ConvPoint in both the considered datasets, and performs similarly to KPConv despite having a much simpler architecture.
+These results show that, in both the considered datasets, our aggregate CompositeNet substantially outperforms ConvPoint, which has the same sequential architecture, and performs similarly to KPConv, which instead uses residual blocks.

 Finally, we observe that applying IFOR to feature vectors extracted by GOOD yields relatively good performance on a small number of classes, outperforming deep solutions on the \emph{Lamp} and \emph{Sofa} classes from ShapeNet, and on the \emph{Book} and \emph{Towel} classes from ScanNet.
-However, IFOR yields poor performance on most of the other classes, often achieving AUC $\leq0.5$.
+However, IFOR yields poor performance on most of the other classes, often achieving AUC $<0.5$.
 This suggests that point cloud descriptors cannot characterize well all classes of point clouds, thus deep learning can address anomaly detection in a more general way.